CFIA-NCFAD/scovtree/docs/usage.md

 * Optional
 * Type: boolean

 Skip running Nextclade.
-No amino acid mutation matrix will be produced and merged with other sequence metadata.
+No amino acid mutation matrix will be produced and merged with other sequence metadata and shown in the shiptv tree.

 #### `--skip_snp_tree`